COSC3020/pancake-sort-Hinckley28/README.md

 Answer: In terms of number of comparisons, the time complexity would be $\Theta(n^2)$.
 In terms of the number of flips, there would be $2n$ flips.

+Sources:
+https://www.geeksforgeeks.org/pancake-sorting/ (used the pseudocode for this pancake sort method)